hieutrtr/numerologist/docs/architecture.md

 **Authentication Security:**
 - **Token Storage:** Access tokens in memory (Zustand), refresh tokens in `expo-secure-store`
 - **Session Management:** Redis session store with 24-hour expiration, automatic cleanup of abandoned sessions
-- **Password Policy:** N/A (phone number authentication only), but Firebase enforces OTP validity for 5 minutes
+- **Password Policy:** N/A (phone number authentication only), Azure AD B2C OTP validity configured to 5 minutes

 **Data Protection:**
-- **Encryption at Rest:** PostgreSQL Transparent Data Encryption (TDE) for all user data, Cloud Storage server-side encryption (AES-256)
+- **Encryption at Rest:** Azure Database for PostgreSQL encryption for all user data, Azure Blob Storage server-side encryption (AES-256)
 - **Encryption in Transit:** TLS 1.3 for all API communication, HTTPS-only in production
 - **PII Handling:** Full names and birth dates marked as sensitive, audit logging for all access, GDPR-compliant data export and deletion